cgrazy/OC_EFI_Gigabyte_Z690_AlderLake_I9_12900K/README.md

 # Current State?

-ACPI Patches introduced according to guide 2 for Gigabyte Z690 mainboards since neither mouse nor keyboard were working and restart of the whole system was needed.
-Has to be observed further if Sleep has killed USB functionality.
+~~ACPI Patches introduced according to guide 2 for Gigabyte Z690 mainboards since neither mouse nor keyboard were working and restart of the whole system was needed.
+Has to be observed further if Sleep has killed USB functionality.~~
+Currently booting is possible w/ just a small issue, the additionally connected USB-Keyboard is not working, unless USB-C is disconnected while boot.

 # Followed Guide?